 The drillhole database includes collar coordinates, downhole surveys, assays, rock types and oxidation details in separate tables.
-The database included all the gold assays from the Assay Programme and all the data from the Valmy property purchased from Newmont.
+The database included all the gold assays from the Assay Program and all the data from the Valmy property purchased from Newmont.
 All relevant validation checks were conducted while importing the data into the database.
-Fire-assay equivalent and cyanide-assay equivalent gold values were calculated, as discussed in Section 12.1, after importing the comma delimited format files into MineSight.
+Fire-assay equivalent and cyanide-assay equivalent gold values were calculated, as discussed in Section 9.1, after importing the comma delimited format files into MineSight.
 Once imported, the database was checked for errors using the validation tools available in MineSight.

-14.3 Domains
+11.3 Domains

-The gold mineralisation at Marigold is closely associated with the intersection of high-angle fault structures and favourable horizons that intersect these structures.
+The gold mineralization at Marigold is closely associated with the intersection of high-angle fault structures and favourable horizons that intersect these structures.
 Favourable host rocks in the Antler Sequence are the debris flow horizon in the Edna Mountain Formation, the interbedded limestone/sandstone/siltstone and conglomerate in the Antler Peak Formation, and the conglomerate in the Battle Formation.
 Favourable host rocks in the Valmy Formation are quartzite and interbedded quartzite-argillite.

-The Marigold deposit is divided into seven broad domains based on: orientation of the mineralising structures; density of structures; orientation of the mineralised zones; and grade distribution.
+The Marigold deposit is divided into seven broad domains based on: orientation of the mineralizing structures; density of structures; orientation of the mineralized zones; and grade distribution.

-Figure 14.1 shows the following seven broad domain areas, which include the following:
+Figure 11.1 shows the following seven broad domain areas, which include the following:

-- DOMAIN 1 Basalt and Antler pit areas
+- Domain 1 Basalt and Antler pit areas

-- DOMAIN 2 Target
+- Domain 2 Target

-- DOMAIN 3 Mackay (HideOut, East Hill, Herco North)
+- Domain 3 Mackay (HideOut, East Hill, Herco North)

-- DOMAIN 4 Mackay North (85x, 8S, 8N)
+- Domain 4 Mackay North (8Sx, 8S, 8N)

-- DOMAIN 5 5N/5NE
+- Domain 5 5N/5NE

-- DOMAIN 6 TZN
+- Domain 6 TZN

-- DOMAIN 7 Valmy pit
+- Domain 7 Valmy pit

-Figure 14.1 Location of the Seven Major Domains over Depleted Topography (as at 31 December 2017)
+Figure 11.1 Location of the Seven Major Domains over Depleted Topography as at 31 December 2017

-Geological mapping and drillhole data were used to identify the major structural orientations that control the distribution of mineralisation at Marigold.
-These structural orientations trend north-south, north-east and north-west and are shown on Figure 14.2.
+Geological mapping and drillhole data were used to identify the major structural orientations that control the distribution of mineralization at Marigold.
+These structural orientations trend north-south, north-east and north-west and are shown on Figure 11.2.

-Figure 14.2 Oblique Plan View Showing the Major Structures
+Figure 11.2 Oblique Plan View Showing the Major Structures